Note

 0.17817481 -0.00934212]

-Note that infer_vector() does not take a string, but rather a list of string tokens, which should have already been tokenized the same way as the words property of original training document objects.
+string tokens, which should have already been tokenized the same way as the

 Also note that because the underlying training/inference algorithms are an iterative approximation problem that makes use of internal randomization, repeated inferences of the same text will return slightly different vectors.

-Assessing the Model
+Assessing the Model¶

 To assess our new model, we’ll first infer new vectors for each document of the training corpus, compare the inferred vectors with the training corpus, and then returning the rank of the document based on self-similarity.
 Basically, we’re pretending as if the training corpus is some new unseen data and then seeing how they compare with the trained model.
 The expectation is that we’ve likely overfit our model (i.e., all of the ranks will be less than 2) and so we should be able to find similar documents very easily.
 Additionally, we’ll keep track of the second ranks for a comparison of less similar documents.